-- Ministry of Health and Long-Term Care – Guidance Documents for Health Sector
+- Ministry of Health and Ministry of Long-Term Care – Guidance Documents for Health Sector

 For answers to frequently asked questions about COVID-19, such as what the risks and symptoms are, how it spreads, and how you can protect yourself, read the Government of Canada’s FAQ page.

-You can also find information about how to protect yourself from the virus, what to do if you’re sick and how to recognize possible symptoms on the Ministry of Health and Long-Term Care’s public website.
+You can also find information about how to protect yourself from the virus, what to do if you’re sick and how to recognize possible symptoms on the Ministry of Health’s dedicated COVID-19 web page.

 - Prevent the virus from spreading: Instruction sheet for people who have been asked to self-isolate